Rosyth: Economic redevelopment

 Scottish Enterprise Fife is now working in partnership with various private sector organisations to explore the future development of Rosyth.
 The agency is looking at ways to expand the ferry services to other European and domestic ports.
 It also wants to help create new business infrastructure in and around Rosyth – which in turn will bring economic benefits to Fife and beyond.

-Three areas around the port of Rosyth are being developed:

-Surplus land and buildings owned by engineering giant Babcock, which operates the naval dockyard, is being offered to external companies.

 The main dock area – operated by Forth Ports – is ripe for further development.
 Since opening in 1997, the port has seen rising timber and cargo vessels use the facility.
 Its warehouse and logistics facilities make an ideal choice for exporters and importers.

-A private developer owned site is being developed into an £80 million business park – called Rosyth Europarc.
+A private developer owned site was developed into an £80 million business park – called Rosyth Europarc.
 More than 13000 m2 of office and hi-tech manufacturing have already been developed.
 Companies like Intelligent Finance and Bank of Scotland are on site.
-To complement these developments, a new £8.4 million road is being built to provide an enhanced link to the nearby M90 motorway.
-Work began on the new road early in 2006, and it was completed in spring 2007.
+To complement these developments, a new £8.4 million road was built to provide an enhanced link to the nearby M90 motorway.

-Local company Cameron Harris Design & Build are currently developing prestigious office pavilions to the North of Rosyth at Masterton and are about to bring to the market industrial premises at Admiralty Park, where they have previously constructed premises for IDS and also Acorn Pets.
-Cameron Harris have lodged planning permission for the next phase of works at Admiralty Park, Rosyth which will home up to 60 jobs, the first company to relocate there is a well established European company who will use Rosyth as their UK headquarters.

-In 1999 Roger Byron-Collins' Welbeck Estate Group acquired the entire naval ratings' married quarter housing estate on the Royal Navy facility at Rosyth from the MOD's Property Services Agency in Rosyth.
-Through their sales company Welbeck Homes all the housing was upgraded and sold to local buyers and the residential part of the estate is in civilian ownership.
+Transport

+The M90 motorway and A823(M) motorway bypass the town which link Rosyth to Dunfermline, Perth, and Kinross to the north, as well as South Queensferry and Edinburgh to the south.